Abyssale integration. Manage data, records, and automate workflows. Use when the user wants to interact with Abyssale data.

 Suggestions

-Remove the introductory paragraph explaining what Abyssale is and the vague Overview section - Claude doesn't need this context
+Remove the introductory paragraph explaining what Abyssale is — Claude doesn't need this context, and the description field already covers it.

-Replace 'When to use which actions: Use action names and parameters as needed' with either concrete guidance or remove entirely
+Replace the vague 'When to use which actions: Use action names and parameters as needed' with either a concrete decision guide or remove it entirely.

 | Dimension | Reasoning | Score |